wp-plugins/blogvault-real-time-backup/readme.txt

 Yes.
 You can store a snapshot of your backup to your Dropbox account.

 == Changelog ==
+= 1.08 =
+* Changing the name to Backup Plugin by blogVault
+* Updating the tested WordPress version to 3.9

 = 1.06 =
 * Setting blogVault key now validates the nonce to prevent XSRF
 * Updating the plugin description with video introducing blogVault